rsdoiel/antenna/science_and_technology.md

 date: 2025-04-08, from: NASA breaking news

 The Artemis II test flight will be NASA’s first mission with crew under Artemis.
-Astronauts on their first flight aboard NASA’s Orion spacecraft will confirm all of the spacecraft’s systems operate as designed with crew aboard in the actual environment of deep space.
-Through the Artemis campaign, NASA will send astronauts to explore the Moon [&#8230;]
+Astronauts on their first flight aboard NASA’s Orion spacecraft will confirm all of the spacecraft’s systems operate as designed with crew aboard in the actual environment of deep space.&#160; Through the Artemis campaign, NASA will send astronauts to explore the Moon [&#8230;]

 <br>